Qarj/cypress-notes/challenges/README.md

 -   [x] 10 - Blocker add-in to Chrome to prevent loading of unwanted third party resources slowing down tests
 -   [x] 11 - Post a multipart form using cy.request to http://httpbin.org/
 -   [x] 12 - Post a multipart form using cy.request to actual website
+-   [ ] 13 - Perform an action if page contains text

 # Setup